source-foundry/Slice/README.md

 ## Contributing

-Please file issue reports on the [project tracker](https://github.com/source-foundry/Slice/issues).
+Please file issues on the [project tracker](https://github.com/source-foundry/Slice/issues).

 Source contributions are welcome.
 Please see the [DEVELOPER.md](DEVELOPER.md) documentation for instructions on how to set up a development environment and test source changes.
 Submit a pull request with any changes that you would like to share upstream.